NetSparkleUpdater/NetSparkle/UPGRADING.md

   * Set `RemoveOlderItems` to `false` if you want to keep old versions when filtering, e.g. for rolling back to an old version
   * Set `KeepItemsWithNoSuffix` to `false` if you want to remove all items that don't match the given channel (doing this will not let people on a beta version update to a non-beta version!)
 * `AppCast?
 SparkleUpdater.AppCastCache` holds the most recently deserialized app cast information.
+* `AppCastItem` has a new `Channel` property.
+Use it along with `ChannelAppCastFilter` if you want to use channels that way instead of via your `<Version>` property.
+In the app cast generator, use the `--channel` option to set this.

 ## Updating from 0.X or 1.X to 2.X